-Instead, the court determined that the woman had met her burden of proof by offering expert testimony that linked the campylobacter and the particular unsanitary conditions found at the restaurant.
-In other words, it was alright for the jury to infer that linkage without requiring the woman to disprove every other potential source, no matter how remote.
+Instead, the court determined that the woman had met her burden of proof by offering expert testimony that linked the Campylobacter and the particular unsanitary conditions found at the restaurant.
+In other words, it was all right for the jury to infer that linkage without requiring the woman to disprove every other potential source, no matter how remote.

 This decision makes good common sense.
 If the restaurant’s position was accepted, it would be virtually impossible to win a foodborne illness case.
 Victims would have to exclude every other cause or source, a physical and intellectual impossibility.
 Fortunately, the California court didn’t see it that way.